The City of Claremont has co-mingled, single-stream recycling. That means that everything recyclable goes into the same bin, including:

 - Whiteboards and bulletin boards

 - Laundry and cleaning products

 - New and old sheets, bedding, and pillows (these are either cleaned and sold or donated to animal shelters)

 - Old clothing (either donated or turned into rags)

 Other: contact firstname.lastname@example.org to see if ReCoop will take it

 Hazardous Waste and Electronic Waste

 Hazardous and electronic wastes should NEVER be placed in normal trash receptacles!
-Items that can't be disposed of at the SCC Recycling Center (e.g. items too large to fit in these containers) should be brought to the Sustainability Integration Office.
+Items that can't be disposed of at the SCC Recycling Center (e.g. items too large to fit in these containers) should be brought to the Sustainability Integration Office, located in the lower level of Harwood.
 Items to dispose of here include: